naterex23/SlicerAblationPlanner/README.md

 Disclaimer

-SlicerAblationPlanner, same as 3D Slicer, is a research software.
+SlicerAblationPlanner, similar to 3D Slicer, is research software.
 SlicerAblationPlanner is NOT an FDA-approved medical device.
 It is not intended for clinical use.
-The user assumes full responsibility to comply with the appropriate regulations.
+The user assumes full responsibility to comply with the appropriate regulations and institutional IRB protocols.

 Support